Physics

 L. R. Ram-Mohan, Professor; Ph.D., Purdue University.
 Field theory, many body problems, solid state physics, and finite-element modeling of quantum systems.

-L. V. Titova, Associate Professor; Ph.D., University of Notre Dame.
+L. V. Titova, Professor; Ph.D., University of Notre Dame.
 THz spectroscopy of nanomaterials for energy applications; optical excitations and ultrafast carrier dynamics in nanomaterials.

 R. Trubko, Assistant Professor; Ph.D., University of Arizona.
 Quantum physics, Nitrogen-vacancy centers in diamond, magnetic microscopy and imaging for biosciences and geosciences, machine learning, optics.